Control the health of Windows 10-based devices

 Required to support health attestation and necessary for additional key protections for virtualization-based security.
-TPM 2.0 is supported; TPM 1.2 is also supported beginnning with Windows 10, version 1703.
+TPM 2.0 is supported.
+Support for TPM 1.2 was added beginning in Windows 10, version 1607 (RS1)

 This section presented information about several closely related controls in Windows 10.
 The multi-layer defenses and in-depth approach helps to eradicate low-level malware during boot sequence.
 Virtualization-based security is a fundamental operating system architecture change that adds a new security boundary.
 Device Guard and Credential Guard respectively help to block untrusted code and protect corporate domain credentials from theft and reuse.
 This section also briefly discussed the importance of managing devices and patching vulnerabilities.
 All these technologies can be used to harden and lock down devices while limiting the risk of attackers compromising them.

 As of today, many organizations only consider devices to be compliant with company policy after they’ve passed a variety of checks that show, for example, that the operating system is in the correct state, properly configured, and has security protection enabled.
 Unfortunately, with today’s systems, this form of reporting is not entirely reliable because malware can spoof a software statement about system health.
 A rootkit, or a similar low-level exploit, can report a false healthy state to traditional compliance tools.

 The biggest challenge with rootkits is that they can be undetectable to the client.
 Because they start before antimalware, and they have system-level privileges, they can completely disguise themselves while continuing to access system resources.
 As a result, traditional computers infected with rootkits appear to be healthy, even with antimalware running.